 - Do not feed babies younger than 4 months any solid food, since they do not have the ability to digest it.

 - At 4 months, or when your health care provider recommends, you can start your baby on pureed, strained, or finely mashed foods.

 - As an infant reaches 4 – 6 months of age, nutrient needs become greater than human milk or formula can provide.
-Supplemental food need to be introduced to satisfy your infant’s appetite and for growth.
+Supplemental food needs to be introduced to satisfy your infant’s appetite and for growth.
 Between 6 and 7 months, you can introduce crackers, vegetables, and fruit.
-Commercial infant rice cereal is generally recommended as an infant’s first food, as it is easy to digest, high in iron and an unlikely allergen.
+Commercial infant rice cereal is generally recommended as an infant’s first food, as it is easy to digest, high in iron, and an unlikely allergen.

 - Between 9 and 12 months, commercially prepared junior foods or chopped table foods are allowed.
 Always watch a young child while he or she is eating.
 Insist that the child sit down to eat or drink.